sergeyuwt/deploy/serge/TSW-61922/README.md

 1. A Microsoft Azure account
     * to create a free Azure account, goto: [https://azure.microsoft.com/en-in/free/](https://azure.microsoft.com/en-in/free/)
-2. Activation code for Teradici Standard Agent
+2. An activation code for Teradici Standard Agent
     * to obtain an activation code for Teradici Standard Agent, goto: [todo](todo)

 ### To deploy